-Identified significant weakness in arrangements Recommendation(s) for improvement Our views on action taken to date Governance: statutory financial reporting The Ministry of Housing, Communities and Local Government (MHCLG) put in place revised regulations effective from 31 March 2021.
+Risk of significant weakness in arrangements Recommendation(s) for improvement Our views on action taken to date Governance: statutory financial reporting The Ministry of Housing, Communities and Local Government (MHCLG) put in place revised regulations effective from 31 March 2021.
 The Accounts and Audit (Amendment) Regulations 2021 extend the statutory audit deadlines for 2020/21 for all local authorities from 31 July to 30 September 2021 for all local authority bodies.
-Our audit report, issued in April 2023, represents a delay of over 18 months from that revision and was mainly due to: • the Council not maintaining accurate or up-to-date property records leading to materially incorrect asset valuations in the financial statements; and • insufficient capacity in the finance team and its leadership, exacerbated by a shortage of skilled resources in the labour market.
-As a result, our judgement is that this led to a significant weakness in the Council's arrangements that can be reasonably expected to lead to a significant impact on the quality or effectiveness of service and the Council's reputation.
-Ensure accurate and up-to-date property records are maintained to ensure the financial statements are fairly stated Restructure the finance team to ensure there is appropriate capacity to ensure priorities are delivered The Council's asset remeasurement exercise during 2022 has now been completed to bring ensure key data to support accurate valuations are recorded in the financial statements.
-The Council has also agreed the finance team restructure We have also agreed a timetable to bring the audit of the 2021/22 and 2022/23 financial statements through to completion by the end of 2023 / early 2024.
+Our audit report, issued in April 2023, represents a delay of over 18 months from that revision and was mainly due to: • the Council not maintaining accurate or up-to-date property records leading to materially incorrect asset valuations in the financial statements; and • insufficient capacity in the finance team and its leadership, exacerbated by a shortage of skilled resources Recommendation(s) for improvement The Council should: Ensure accurate and up-to-date property records are maintained to ensure the financial statements are fairly stated Restructure the finance team to ensure there is appropriate capacity to ensure priorities are delivered The Council's asset remeasurement exercise during 2022 has now been completed to bring ensure key data to support accurate valuations are recorded in the financial statements.
+The Council has also agreed the finance team restructure We have also agreed a timetable to bring the audit of the 2021/22 and 2022/23 financial in the labour market. verall, we believe that improvements are required, but did not lead to a significant impact on the quality or fectiveness of service and the Council's reputation. statements through to completion by the end of 2023 / early 2024.